raspberrypilearning/flower-generator/en/step_9.md

 	Now the flowers will be drawn more quickly.

 + You can also change the colour of the stage.
-First create an orange backdrop by using the fill tool in Bitmap mode.
+Click on 'Paint new backdrop'.
+Create an orange backdrop by using the fill tool in Bitmap mode.

 	![screenshot](images/flower-orange-backdrop.png)